paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 Thinking both axes were equal was to have the wrong understanding of how Flexbox works; a difference that becomes clearer once you consider that items along the main axis can also wrap.

 ## Logical values
 Returning to our header example, you'll notice another property containing a physical value: `border-left`.
-Again, to make this work in both text-directions we need to write the following:
+Again, to make this work in both text directions we would need to write the following:

 ```css
 nav a {